Find answers to commonly asked questions about video, photo, and audio content on Media Player.

 The Xbox One team tests extensively to ensure that Xbox will work well with Windows Media Player software.
 If you decide to use third-party software, contact that software's manufacturer for support.

-To share from a Mac computer, you have to use a third-party streaming solution.
-Be aware that Microsoft does not support third-party streaming solutions, so you'll have to contact that product's manufacturer if you need support.
+To share from a Mac computer, you need to use a third-party streaming solution.
+Be aware that Microsoft does not support third-party streaming solutions, so contact that product's manufacturer if you need support.

 This is not currently supported on Xbox One.
 For information about setting up sharing on Xbox 360, see Windows Media Center PC support.